escapin/bayesianNetworks/README.md

  make
  ```

-* Open MATLAB, navigate to this folder and run the script:
+* Open MATLAB, navigate to this working folder, and run the following script:

 ```
 loadLibraries